jgadsby2000/PowershellBasedAutoVol/README.md

-# PowershellBasedAutoVol
+# Powershell Based AutoVol
-This is a powershell based script that automatically runs plugins from volatility3
+### This is a powershell based script that automatically runs plugins from volatility3